remyxai/FFMPerative/README.md

 ffmp("merge subtitles '/path/to/captions.srt' with video '/path/to/my_video.mp4' calling it '/path/to/my_video_captioned.mp4'")
 ```

-With more compositition, you can even curate highlights from long-form video by analyzing Speech-To-Text transcriptions [with LLMs](https://blog.remyx.ai/posts/data-processing-agents/):
+By compositition, you can even curate highlights from long-form video by analyzing speech transcripts [with LLMs](https://blog.remyx.ai/posts/data-processing-agents/):

 ![smart_trim](https://blog.remyx.ai/img/ffmperative-auto-edit-pipeline.png#center)